 - Basic understanding of tones in Mandarin

-Exactly how deep you want to go depends on your goals and how interested you are.
+Exactly how deep you should go depends on your goals and how interested you are.
 I suggest you start with the Wikipedia articles I’ve linked to above.
 For general phonetics, there are lots of textbooks and website to help you out if you need more.
 For Mandarin-specific information, the Wikipedia article on Standard Chinese Phonology (linked to above) is a good place to start.

 However, you can’t read your way to a good understanding of phonetics, you need to actually try it out.
 When you learn about consonants, dissect the sounds of both Mandarin and your own language.
 Can you feel the differences between the sounds?
 Can you describe the differences?
 When you learn about the vowels, can you feel the vowel space in your mouth and how the vowel changes depending on the tongue position?
-Can you draw or recognise the pitch curves of the tones?
+Can you draw or recognise the pitch contours of the tones?

-Ideally, you do this with a teacher, but you can get pretty far on your own too.
+Ideally, you learn this with a teacher, but you can get pretty far on your own too.
 I was fortunate enough to be introduced to English phonetics by a brilliant professor who showed me how interesting the subject can be.
 The human voice and how it’s used to communicate in various languages is a very fascinating area of study.
 If you don’t agree, you probably haven’t opened the door yet!

 Resources for learning IPA

 I have used IPA for research, teaching and learning purposes for many years and have thereby acquired some very useful resources if you want to do likewise.
 Here’s a selection of my favourite links:

 - Standard Chinese Phonology (Wikipedia) – This is a good place to start, mostly because more information is (almost) always available.
 This might lead you to an endless maze of articles, but if you stick to the gist of each concept, you can learn a lot in a brief amount of time.